 You’ll need to do a lot of flipping when dealing with 6 to 12-inch boards, so using a non-sliding miter saw is still your best option.
 If your project doesn’t involve frequent cuts on wider wood strips, there’s very little need to get a sliding saw.

 The smaller your miter saw, the easier you can move it around the workshop.
 Because of this, some users prefer non-sliding miter saw models.
-However, if you prefer your cutting tool to remain at the miter table, it wouldn’t matter if you buy heavier options like sliding miter saws.
+However, if you prefer your cutting tool to remain at the miter table, it wouldn’t matter if you buy heavier options like sliding miter saws, like the Dewalt DWS779.

 Angle of Cuts